edespino/cloudberry-site/docs/sys-utilities/reindexdb.md

 **`[-d] dbname`**<br />
 **`[--dbname=]dbname`**

 Specifies the name of the database to be reindexed, when `-a` or `--all` is not used.
-If this is not specified, Cloudberry Database reads the database name from the environment variable `PGDATABASE`.
+If this is not specified, Apache Cloudberry reads the database name from the environment variable `PGDATABASE`.
 If that is not set, the user name specified for the connection is used.
 The dbname can be a [connection string](https://www.postgresql.org/docs/12/libpq-connect.html#LIBPQ-CONNSTRING).
 If so, connection string parameters will override any conflicting command line options.

 **`-e`**<br />
 **`--echo`**